-Approximately half of the rainforest in these lowlands has been cleared and much of the rainforest that remains has been selectively logged.
-The remaining rainforest is of very limited extent and high in biodiversity.
+Approximately half of the rainforest in these lowlands has been cleared – click here to read more about the History of Development in the Daintree.
+The remaining rainforest is of exceptionally high biodiversity and conservation value.

-The Idiospernum, which is only found in the Daintree Rainforest, is one of the rarest and most primitive flowering plants known and scientists believe is a vital link for the search into the origins of flowering plants.
+The Idiospermum australiense (aka the Idiot Fruit), which is only found in the Daintree Rainforest, is one of the rarest and most primitive flowering plants known and scientists believe is a vital link for the search into the origins of flowering plants.

-The Daintree Rainforest is home to an amazing variety of plants and animals including 122 rare, threatened and endangered species.
-Many of these are ‘endemic’ to the region meaning that they are found nowhere else on the planet.
+Many of these plant and animal species are endemic to the region, meaning that they are found nowhere else on the planet.